WICG/attribution-reporting-api/README.md

 [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).

 Attribution triggering is meant to occur on `attributeon` pages.
-Attribution is triggered for a given `reportto` origin on a given `attributeon` through an HTTP GET to the origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
+Attribution is triggered for a given `reportto` origin on a given `attributeon` page through an HTTP GET to the origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
 This redirect is useful, because this mechanism enables the reporting origin to make server-side decisions about when attribution reports should trigger.